KeckObservatory/mKTL/doc/example/daemon.rst

             # once the request is complete.
             pass

-Note in particular the documentation for :func:`Item.req_refresh` and :func:`Item.req_set`, as it covers the expected behavior of each method.
+Note in particular the documentation for :func:`Item.perform_get` and :func:`Item.req_set`, as it covers the expected behavior of each method.
 For our example, the various items are intended to represent the market spot price of different precious metals.
-In this case, the :func:`Item.req_refresh` method may request the current value from a website, and :func:`Item.req_set` would not be defined, since we don't get to change the actual market value.
+In this case, the :func:`Item.perform_get` method may request the current value from a website, and :func:`Item.req_set` would not be defined, since we don't get to change the actual market value.
 To pick one example::

     class Gold(MarketPriced):

-        def req_refresh(self):
+        def perform_get(self):
             spot = get_spot_value('gold', 'usd', 'grams')
             spot = float(spot)